lewis-weinberger/build-sdl2/README.md

 3. **Linux**: We will provide only the binary executable and license file.
 Linux users will need to install the SDL2 shared library through their favourite package manager, or manually from source.
 Compiling with `GNU` toolchain.

 AppVeyor has functionality to upload build artifacts to GitHub as releases.
 We will setup the following basic automation pipeline: pushing a new tag to GitHub will initiate an AppVeyor build that will upload a release under that tag label.
 Note also that AppVeyor has a [free service](https://www.appveyor.com/pricing/) for open source software.

+## To-Do

+- Include Windows DLL alongside executable.
+- Download and use framework instead of homebrew on MacOS, so that an app bundle can be created with framework.
+- Set up proper packaging with `cpack`?

 ## Licensing